Gibraltar Cable Car

 Gibraltar Cable Car (Teleférico de Gibraltar) is an aerial tramway in Gibraltar.
 The base station of the cable car is located near the southern end of Main Street, next to Alameda Gardens.

+As of November 2025, the cable car is closed for a major reconstruction expected to last two years.

 History

 The Gibraltar Cable Car was built in 1966 by Swiss cable car experts Von Roll Holding, with the base and summit stations designed by architect Brian Helliwell and atop Signal Hill Battery.
 The battery was located alongside a Signal Station and was equipped with two 3-inch 30-cwt anti-aircraft guns and a 40-mm Bofors gun during World War II.
 Remains of an earlier cable station that was used to bring supplies (or a brave man) up to the top of signal hill via a rope are still evident.
 Besides the remains of earlier military buildings there is also a short tunnel that runs east to west under the station.

 The last extensive renovation of the cable car took place in 1986 when the cable cars were replaced with the current day cabins.
 In 2007 the Top Station was refurbished and replaced with the current facilities including the Calpe Suite which is registered to conduct weddings.